Updated 7/3/25 to note the book is free.

 TJ: No, no fees, you do

 not need to leave the house—if you have a mailbox.
-Payment will be by PayPal.com only,
+The money will be sent by wire only.
+So, someone does need internet.

 When the person finds